JeffVandrewJr/btcqbo/README.md

 6. `# exit`

 After activation, you can access the plugin at https://btcpay.example.com/btcqbo, replacing btcpay.excample.com with the domain where your BTCPay instance is hosted.
-On the welcome screen, there will be buttons for:
+Alternatively, you can access it directly from within BTCPay under Server Settings/Services.
+On the plugin welcome screen, there will be buttons for:

 * Entering Intuit API Keys
 * Syncing the plugin to QBO